ocupop/refed-website/src/_press/press-release-refed-analysis-uncovers-opportunity-to-reduce-16-million-tons-of-food-waste-in-foodservice-and-restaurant-sectors.md

 * Increasing recycling programs such as Centralized Composting and Anaerobic Digestion could divert 2.6 million tons of waste from landfills and reduce CO<sub>2</sub> emissions by 1.9 million tons.
 * Providing guests with varying portion options may reduce the amount of food diners leave uneaten, which can be as much as 17% of their meals.

 ReFED led the development of the *Foodservice*and *Restaurant Food Waste Action Guides*.
-The Food Waste Reduction Alliance and ReFED’s Advisory Council contributed valuable insights, data, and industry perspectives to inform the analysis and solutions presented in the guides.<u><span style="font-size:14.0pt"><span style="font-family:Calibri"><span style="color:blue"></span></span></span></u>
+The Food Waste Reduction Alliance and ReFED’s Advisory Council contributed valuable insights, data, and industry perspectives to inform the analysis and solutions presented in the guides.

 For direct links to the *Foodservice and Restaurant Food Waste Action Guides*, key insights, and relevant infographics and resources, visit&nbsp;[www.refed.com](http://www.refed.com).